Originally published in Interfax-Україна on March 22, 2019.

 When will the remaining eight percent under the 2017 state program be delivered?
 Or will these funds will be transferred to other programmes?

-So, you will wait until API appears?
+So, you will wait until the APIs appear?

 Contracts with producers have been signed.
 So we’re waiting for delivery within the agreed terms, as indicated in the agreements.